 As the weather here in Utah is gradually warming up to summer temperatures, more people are taking to the streets on their bicycles, whether it is for cost-efficient commuting or recreation.
 However, more bicycles on the road typically lead to a spike in bicycle accidents.

 According to the National Highway Traffic Safety Administration, 51,000 bicyclists in the U.S. were injured in traffic in 2009.
 With the number of distracted drivers on the road constantly increasing, it wouldn’t be surprising to see that number increase significantly by the end of this year.
+Going across state lines, our neighbors to the west, in Las Vegas, also suffer the same sorts of accidents and injuries as a result of careless driving; they too often search for appropriate legal advice in the aftermath of the incident.

 While some cities around Utah are more proactive in creating bike lanes for cyclists on the road, there are still many areas where they don’t exist.
 Here are a few tips for cyclists and motorist to avoid these types of accidents.